chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/2 - Quick start guide/4-registration.md

 ![Three](three.jpg)

-## Step Four (Select the gateway's primary connection type to the internet)
+## Step Four (Select the miner's primary connection type to the internet)

-On the next screen, select the gateway's primary connection type to the internet.
+On the next screen, select the miner's primary connection type to the internet.
 For these instructions, we will choose Ethernet.
 Click "Next."

 ![Four](four.jpg)

-## Step Five (Configure the gateway's connection to the internet)
+## Step Five (Configure the miner's connection to the internet)

 If you want to assign a static IP address or customize DNS fields, you can do so on this screen.
 If you are unsure about these settings, keep default and simply click "Next."